SamuelGabriel/LMARENA-GAMING/README.md

 Its approach is straightforward: users interact with two anonymous LLMs through a chat interface and vote on which one they prefer.
 In exchange for free access to the LLMs, users agree to their data potentially being made public.

-However, recent developments in the LLM landscape have changed the dynamics:

-- With free yet powerful models like Claude 3.5 Sonnet and ChatGPT-4o now available, regular users have less incentive to use LMARENA's interface
+This recently became much less attractive for the average user, though, as free yet powerful models like Claude 3.5 Sonnet and ChatGPT-4o now available.
-- The benchmark relies on a relatively small number of votes (for example, Grok 3 has only 10,000 votes)
+This might be one of the reasons Tte benchmark relies on a relatively small number of votes (for example, Grok 3 has only 10,000 votes atm).
-- Newer models appear to accumulate votes more quickly than older ones, thus users are more likely to vote for the newest models

 ## Two Hypotheses

 ### 1. Unintentional Bias from Industry Employees

 The first hypothesis suggests that employees of LLM companies might be inadvertently influencing the scores.
-For perspective, if half of the employees of a company like OpenAI that has around 2,000 employees, voted just once per day, they would account for more than 10% of all votes on LMARENA (2.7M) over its one-year existence.
+For perspective, if half of the employees of a company like OpenAI that has around 2,000 employees, voted just once per day on lmarena, they would account for more than 10% of all votes on LMARENA (2.7M) over its one-year existence.
+We conducted an experiment how easy it is to get a gut feeling for the "personalities" of different LLMs.

 ### 2. Deliberate Benchmark Gaming

-A more concerning hypothesis suggests that companies might be actively attempting to manipulate the benchmark scores.
-While this might sound conspiratorial, we conducted an experiment to test how easily one could identify different LLMs, without privileged access at any LLM company.
+Under the assumption of ill-intention, which seems unlikely, companies might be actively attempting to manipulate the benchmark scores.
+We conducted an experiment to test how easily one could identify different LLMs, without privileged access at any LLM company.

 ## The Model Identification Experiment

+I created a game, which you can play by opening [this](https://github.com/SamuelGabriel/LMARENA-GAMING/blob/main/index.html) html on your machine.
-I created a game, see [here](TODO) with two modes to test how easily LLMs could be distinguished:
+It has two modes to test how easily LLMs could be distinguished on LMARENA in different scenarios:

 **Easy Mode**: Players were shown two responses from each of three LLMs (Grok-2, GPT-4o, and Gemini 1.5 Flash) and had to match the outputs.
 My results were striking:
 - On first try, I got 17 correct matches out of 20 attempts, 2 of the three I missed were stupid mistakes.
 This is clearly better than random guessing (~3.3 correct matches).